 Lisa Laue – Designer

-Lisa Laue was born in the former East Germany, and moved to the United States as a child with her scientist parents.
-She travelled extensively as a child, splitting her time between the Bay Area and Virginia.
-While studying architecture and structural engineering at Rennelaer Polytechnic Institute, she spent a semester in India.
+Lisa Laue was born in the former East Germany and moved to the United States as a child with her scientist parents.
+She traveled extensively as a child, splitting her time between the Bay Area and Virginia.
+While studying architecture and structural engineering at Rensselaer Polytechnic Institute, she spent a semester in India.

 Lisa's recent projects include designing the biotechnology lab prep room at City College of San Francisco; modernizing James Lick Middle School in San Francisco; and working on the design of the San Francisco International Airport International Terminal Holdrooms.